laravel/forge-docs/1.0/servers/monitoring.md

 ## Circle Permissions

-The ability to manage server monitors is split into two permissions.
+The ability to manage server monitors is split into two permissions:

 - `server:create-monitors`
 - `server:delete-monitors`